dwdas9/minio-hive-lakehouse/README.md

 - **postgres_data** - All your databases, tables, schemas, column definitions
 - **minio_data** - Your actual Parquet files and Iceberg metadata

-Restart Docker, restart your machine, come back a week later - your data is exactly where you left it.
+Restart Docker, restart your machine, come back a week later—your data is exactly where you left it.
 No setup scripts to re-run, no credentials to update, no catalogs to recreate.

 This is how production systems work.
 You set them up once and they keep running.

 ## Daily Usage

+### macOS / Linux

 ```bash
 # End of day - stop containers (preserves everything)